GrayRaccoon/UV-Notifier-bot/docs/UVNotifier_HighLevelSystemDesign.md

 ## Limitations & Unknowns
 - Twitter needs to approve a development account.
 ETA is not known.
 - How does Twitter detect Spam.
 Should there be any considerations?
+- At this phase a user will see all the updates even the ones from the supported locations that might not be relevant for him or her.

 ## Supported use-cases